sparcityeu/SparseBase/docs/pages/how_to_guides/how_add_reordering.md

 #include "sparsebase/sparse_preprocess.h"

 float alpha= 1.0, beta = 0.5;
-sparsebase::ReorderInstance<unsigned int, unsigned int, void, OptimalReorder<unsigned int, unsigned int, void>> reorder(alpha, beta);
+sparsebase::preprocess::OptimalReorder<unsigned int, unsigned int, unsigned int> reorder(alpha, beta);
 unsigned int * order = reorder.GetOrder(some_sparseformat_object);
 ```

-If the format of `some_sparseformat_object` is `kCSRFormat`, `kCOOFormat`, or any other format that is convertible to the two aforementioned formats, then an order will be calculated for it.
+If the format type of `some_sparseformat_object` is `CSR`, `COO`, or any other format that is convertible to the two aforementioned formats, then an order will be calculated for it.